Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

-The two-month rally has every screen flashing expensive.
-The order books say something different.
+Q2 earnings season opens in weeks.
+The order books haven't changed.
 30 names ranked by insulation, three model portfolios for different risk appetites, and the rupee math an Indian-resident investor needs to act.

 What this guide is and isn't